irundaia/sbt-sassify/README.md

 I decided to rewrite the plugin to use [jsass](https://github.com/bit3/jsass) instead.
 Due to these changes, the plugin no longer resembled the old plugin, which is why I decided to host it myself.

-## SASS language version
+## Sass language version
-This plugin is based on [libsass](https://github.com/sass/libsass) version 3.3.2, that implements the SASS 3.4 specification.
+This plugin is based on [libsass](https://github.com/sass/libsass) version 3.3.2, that implements the Sass 3.4 specification.

-## sbt-web and Play framework support
+## Compatibility
+The sbt-sassify plugin supports the following operating systems:
+- OS X 10.8+
+- Windows (32/64 bit)
+- Linux 64 bit

-This plugin has been tested against sbt-web and the Play framework versions 1.2.2 and 2.4.3+ respectively.
+Note that it requires Java 8.
+Additionally, this plugin has been tested against sbt-web and the Play framework versions 1.2.2 and 2.4.3+ respectively.

 ## Usage